benvacha/mrkdwn/README.md

 ### Macros
+* `%[alt text](macro arg1 ...)` will be markuped depending on the macro.
+* `%[alt text][macroReference] will be markuped depending on the macro.
+* `%[macroReference]: macro arg1 ...` will be removed from markup, but will define a macro.
-Bracketed text preceeded by `%` and proceeded by parenthesis or square brackets will be translated as a macro.
-Square brackets preceeded by `%` and proceeded by `:` will be translated as a macro reference.
-Macros can be used to embed video, other media, or whatever else comes around. alt text is displayed if a macro is invalid.
-The first argument must be the macro name.
-Any number and type of arguments can be included after the first depending on the macro.
+* Macros can be used to embed video, other media, or custom markups.
+* Usage of an undefined or invalid macroReference will be markuped to the alt text.
+* The first argument must be the macro name.
+* Any number and type of arguments can be included after the first argument depending on the macro.

 ##### mrkdwn
 ```
 %[alt text](macro arg1 arg2 arg3 ...)